 These types of services are part of the digital self-service range.
 They have four defining features: used independently by the customer, not restricted by time and location and not tied to personnel.

 As a survey by the Harvard Business Review from 2017 shows, people are now preferring to take their destinies into their own hands.
 They expect good products from companies and not sympathy – and they demand results: Self-service becomes the be-all and end-all: “In fact, our data shows an overwhelming preference for self-services: Across industries, 81% of customers try to do things themselves before they contact an employee.”
 This is an appealing and attractive opportunity for companies.
 Because self-service options not only contribute to a contemporary corporate image, they also help you make dramatic cost savings.
 As the Harvard Business Review found in the study cited above, companies can reduce the costs of processing queries by about 90% with self-services.
 This is the point at which you definitely should start paying attention.

 But it’s not just the promise of hard cash savings.
 In fact, your very own employees benefit from using self-service tools.
 It is a way to free your employees from time-consuming routine tasks and allows them to be productive again, which is one of the added values of these services.

 Self-service technologies (SST) is a generic term used to describe the technical means and media required.
 A self-service, on the other hand, is the actual service, the self-service option for customers.
 An example: The self-service ‘tracking’ is presented to the customer as an app – a self-service app; the self-service technologies used in this case would be, for example for iOS: Xcode (Apple’s SDK (Swift, Objective-C)) and certainly some others.

 7 benefits of self-service and 2 results

-Self-services offer the following advantages for both external and also internal target groups:
+Self-services offer the following advantages for external and internal target groups

 - Service request can be made irrespective of time and location: for example also at nighttime during the holidays, if necessary